oluyi701/printf/README.md

-This is cornelius and tawfiq project
+This is Cornelius and Tawfiq project